Last Saturday I didn’t turn my laptop on.

-  The truth is before last Saturday, I can’t remember the last time I didn’t turn on my laptop every day, at least in the morning.
-It’s not like I work all of the time, I take a lot of time off, just not usually a full day at a time.
+The truth is before last Saturday, I can’t remember the last time I didn’t turn on my laptop every day.

-I realise to a non-blogger this might sound a bit extreme.
+I realize to a non-blogger this might sound a bit extreme.

 As I mentioned in an earlier post, working from home makes it much easier to quickly turn on the laptop and start working.